Dev-Siri/ShareMe/README.md

 ## About

-Share me is a Full stack social media application made with React.js, Tailwindcss and Sanity.io.
+Share me is a Full stack social media application made with React, Next.js, TailwindCSS and Sanity.io.
 You can get the deployed version [here](https://shareme-siri.netlify.app/)